-Essentially, just 20 percent of the work you do accounts for 80 percent of the results.
+Essentially, 20 percent of your work accounts for 80 percent of the results.

 So, to maximize your efforts, you need to focus on the 20 percent that’s driving the results.

-For example: If 80 percent of the work your company has is coming from just 20 percent of the clients it has, focus in on those clients.
+For example: If 80 percent of your company’s work comes from just 20 percent of its clients, focus on those clients.

 Or, if 80 percent of the commission you make comes from just 20 percent of the products you sell, focus on those products.

 The trick to the 80/20 rule is identifying the 20 percent that’s most important.

 Working smart and hard shouldn’t be separated; We should combine them to help us constantly improve and maximize our potential.